cdpxe/WendzelNNTPd/README.md

 * Runs on Linux, OpenSolaris, *BSD
 * Supports IPv6
+* Conservative design philosophy:
+   * Tiny (less than 7,700 Lines of Code), to limit potential (security) flaws.
+   * Do not implement unnecessary features.
+   * Do not make things too complicated and check for compatibility with old newsreaders.
+* Written in C
 * Database abstraction layer (supports SQLite3 and MySQL)
-* Tiny (only about 7,500 Lines of Code)
-* Written in C
 * Supports NNTP authentication (AUTHINFO USER/PASS)
-* Supports advanced ACL and role based access control (RBAC)
+* Supports advanced Access Control Lists (ACL) and Role-based Access Control (RBAC)
 * Automatically prevents double-postings
 * Supports "invisible newsgroups"
-* It is open, free software! :)
+* It is open + free software! :)

 ## Why you want a Usenet server